 Now to my new MINI!
 It is also pepper white, but this time around I went for black racing stripes on the hood.
 I thought they looked cool, but also I am the guy who drives at 55 MPH in the right lane who everybody passes.
 I thought it was funny to have racing stripes on that car chugging along in the right hand lane.

 My new MINI is a revelation to me.
-I love it because it looks and drives like a toy.
+I love it because it looks and handles like a toy.
 In the past six years, the company has increased the size of the car so that it is now as big as the six-year-old SUV model that I traded in.

 Last but not least is the joy of driving a MINI.
 It is famed for its bulldog grip on the road.
 I love the fact that I can accelerate through turns while other drivers are hitting their brakes.